seattlemuses/seattlemuses.github.io/_posts/2015-01-05-industrial-sewing-and-fashion-studio-wanted.md

 author: Sandrine
 date: 2015 January 5
 categories:
-  - Immigrants &amp; Refugees
+  - "immigrants-refugees"
-  - Ethical Fashion
+  - "ethical-fashion"
-  - Muses Updates
+  - "muses-updates"
 thumbnail: /assets/muses-2013-studio.jpg
 ---
 ## Bellow Muses's first Studio.
 We liked our first sewing studio but we are now looking for a bigger space.
 We haven't found the ideal studio yet.
 We need your help!